 Over time:

-A website is not a one-time project.
+A website isn’t a one-time project.
 It requires ongoing care to stay current and relevant.

-What this usually means: The site has been treated as “finished” rather than something that needs regular attention.
+What this usually means is that the site has been treated as “finished” rather than as something that needs regular attention.
 Regular off-site cloud backups are also crucial, as they provide a clean restore point and help you recover your site quickly if an update causes issues.

 5. Theme or Custom Code Issues